zaida04/rent-a-ni.co/README.md

 - [UUID](https://www.npmjs.com/package/uuid) - Unique ID generator

 ## API Routes
-API Routes preceeding with 🔒 require authentication.
+API Routes suffixed with 🔒 require authentication.
 You authenticate yourself by passing an `Authorization: Bearer <token>` header with your request.
 You can retrieve a token by [creating an account](https://github.com/zaida04/rent-a-ni.co#post-apiv1accounts) or [logging into an account](https://github.com/zaida04/rent-a-ni.co#post-apiv1accountslogin)

 ### `GET /api/v1/`
 General message about the API

-### 🔒 `POST /api/v1/redirects`
+### `POST /api/v1/redirects` 🔒
 Create a short link.
 ```ts
 Request Body